 I win over 2/3’s of the cases I fight.
 Winning means no conviction on your record, and all the consequences of that conviction – career restrictions, travel restrictions, and more.
 Winning means no fines, no alcohol education classes, or probation.
 And winning means you don’t risk future consequences or restrictions the state may decide to add on for anyone with an OUI.

-The reason most people plead guilty is to be able to drive again immediately with a hardship license.
-But for the above reasons, everyone should at least consider fighting.
-If you can somehow manage alternate transportation for a few months, it could be strongly in your best interests to do so.
+But we will still evaluate your case if you can consider fighting.
+If you can manage alternate transportation without a driver’s license for a few months, it could be strongly in your best interests to do so.

 I can help you go through all the pros and cons in my free consultation.
 If I think it makes sense for you to agree to plead guilty (or CWOF) I will absolutely tell you that.
 As a lawyer, my primary responsibility is to do what I think is in the best interests of my client.